ChallengeSY/nebunoid/manual.md

 ## Nebunoid Manual
 Nebunoid is a nebula themed Arkanoid/Breakout-type game.
 In this game, your objective is to bash through various colored blocks with a ball and a paddle, scoring as many points as you can while also clearing as many levels as possible.

-When a campaign is started from scratch or resumed from a password, up to four players may play the game, alternating turns when a level is finished or when a life is lost by dropping the *last* ball.
+When a campaign is started from scratch or resumed from a password, up to six players may play the game, alternating turns when a level is finished or when a life is lost by dropping the *last* ball.

 ### Gameplay
 At the beginning of each life, the ball starts off slow, making it easy to rebound.
 Hitting the blocks, walls, and the paddle will make it go faster; making it harder to keep the ball in play.